 Wincobank was sponsored in March 2014 and described by the Local Authority as one of the most vulnerable primary schools in the city.
 It was graded as strongly Good by Ofsted in January 2017 and received a very positive Ofsted inspection in May 2022.“Pupils are proud to attend this school.
 They are polite and well mannered.
 They enjoy learning.
 Leaders have created a welcoming and calm atmosphere.
 Parents say that staff ‘genuinely want pupils to succeed’, knowing each of them as individuals.
 They value the family feel of the school.
 Trustees work supportively with the school.
 They are committed to ensuring that the school continues to improve.
 They hold leaders to account and look for ways to support staff’s well-being and workload through collaborative approaches with other Trust schools and the use of external support.”

 Ofsted, May 2022

 Concord was sponsored in March 2014 and described by the Local Authority as one of the most vulnerable junior schools in the city.
-It was graded as strongly RI by Ofsted in January 2017 after previously being in Special Measures.
-Following the most recent monitoring visits in 2021 Ofsted have confirmed that the academy and Trust are “taking effective action in order for the school to become a good school”.
+Graded as strongly RI by Ofsted in January 2017 after previously being in Special Measures, monitoring visits in 2021 Ofsted confirmed that the academy and Trust are “taking effective action in order for the school to become a good school”.